 One thing you learn quickly as a parent is how quickly emotions can escalate.
 Whether it’s a crying baby or a toddler who throws tantrums hourly, emotions run high.
 When your child is

 upset and you need to get them to do something, it’s won’t happen if they are at DEF-CON 1.
 De-escalate the situation and calm your child first with these tips.

 It can be draining to cope with the roller coaster: fear, anger, sadness, and extreme happiness within minutes at times.
 When this happens at our house it leaves everyone feeling frazzled and on edge.
 Remember that you aren’t effective when you’re highly emotional either.
 Take several slow and deep breaths.
 Put yourself in a time out of sorts, even if that’s just stepping onto the front porch for a moment.
-Drink some water or stretch…just calm down.
+Drink some water or hot tea… believe it or not, nothing insanely bad is going to happen at that moment.
+Just calm down.
 Once you feel level-headed and able to think clearly you can help your child much better.